argentlabs/argent-gifting-contracts/README.md

 ### Through the factory

 It is also possible for someone else to pay for the claim.
-To do this, the dapp should ask the recipient to provide a valid signature using the private key to acknowledge that they approve only a specific recipient.
-This can then be submitted to the factory using `claim_external`.
+To do this, the dapp should ask the recipient to provide a valid signature using the private key.
+The object they need to sign is as follows: `ClaimExternal { receiver }`, which ensures that the user acknowledges and approves only a specific recipient.
+This signature can then be used as an argument in when calling `claim_external` on the factory.

 ## Cancelling Gifts